-In order for the Board to enforce this policy, and to take corrective measures as may be necessary, it is essential that any student who believes he/she has been a victim of sexual harassment in the school environment, as well as any other person who is aware of and/or who has knowledge of or witnesses any possible occurrence of sexual harassment, should immediately report such alleged harassment. the District recognized that sexual harassment is a sensitive issue and that students may choose to inform any trusted staff member of suspected discrimination or harassment.
+In order for the Board to enforce this policy, and to take corrective measures as may be necessary, it is essential that any student who believes he/she has been a victim of sexual harassment in the school environment, as well as any other person who is aware of and/or who has knowledge of or witnesses any possible occurrence of sexual harassment, should immediately report such alleged harassment.
+The District recognized that sexual harassment is a sensitive issue and that students may choose to inform any trusted staff member of suspected discrimination or harassment.
 Staff members who receive such complaints will immediately inform the Civil Rights Compliance Officer.
 Where appropriate, the Civil Rights Compliance Officer may seek the assistance of the relevant Dignity Act Coordinator in investigating, responding to, and remedying student complaints of discrimination and/or harassment.
-In the event that the Civil Rights Compliance Officer is the alleged offender, the report will be directed to another Civil Rights Compliance Officer, if the District has designated an additional individual to serve in such capacity, or to the Superintendent.
+In the event that the Civil Rights Compliance Officer, if the District has designated an additional individual to serve in such capacity, or to the Superintendent.

 The School District will act to promptly, thoroughly, and equitably investigate all complaints, whether verbal or written, of sexual harassment and will promptly take appropriate action to protect individuals from further sexual harassment.
-All such complaints will be handled in a manner consistent with the District policies, procedures, and/or regulations regarding the investigation of discrimination and harassment complaints, including Policy 3421 - Non-Discrimination and Anti-Harassment in the School District, and Administrative Regulation #3421R Non-Discrimination and Anti-Harassment in the School District.
+All such complaints will be handled in a manner consistent with the District policies, procedures, and/or regulations regarding the investigation of discrimination and harassment complaints, including Policy #3421 - Non-Discrimination and Anti-Harassment in the School District. and Administrative Regulation #3421R - Non-Discrimination and Anti-Harassment in the School District.